Caoimhin89/UpdatedPortfolio/README.md

 3) Now go up to the address bar and adjust the URL:

-  - Change the part that says "githubusercontent.com" to say "gitHACKusercontent.com" and press the enter (or return) key.
+  - Change the part that says "githubusercontent.com" to say "githack.com"
+  - Leave the rest of the address as it was and press the enter (or return) key.